Preprocessing Among the Infalling Galaxy Population of EDisCS Clusters: Wide-field Imaging Data

 To match the point-spread functions (PSFs) among bands so that aperture-matched magnitudes probe the same region of the galaxy, we smooth the images with a gaussian kernel selected to match the image with the largest seeing for that field (often the $V$ or $I$ band).
-The resultant effective seeing is typically $1\farcs2$ (full-width half max, or FWHM) for the different fields, except Cl$1037.9$--$1243$, which has seeing $\approx 2\arcsec$.
-For most clusters, the image quality or effective seeing varies by less than $0\farcs1$ ($<0.5$~pixel) over the image; for Cl$1227.9$--$1138$, Cl$1232.5$--$1250$, Cl$1353.0$--$1137$, Cl$1354.2$--$1230$, and Cl$1411.1$--$1148$ it varies $<0\farcs2$ ($<1$~pixel).
+The resultant effective seeing is typically $1\farcs2$ (FWHM) for the different fields, except Cl$1037.9$--$1243$, which has seeing $\approx 2\arcsec$.
+For most clusters, the image quality or effective seeing varies by less than $0\farcs1$ ($<0.5$~pixels) over the image; for Cl$1227.9$--$1138$, Cl$1232.5$--$1250$, Cl$1353.0$--$1137$, Cl$1354.2$--$1230$, and Cl$1411.1$--$1148$ it varies $<0\farcs2$ ($<1$~pixel).

-The WFI data were taken under non-photometric conditions, and therefore are poorly calibrated.
-We adjusted the photometric zero points (ZPs) for the $VRI$ data using well-calibrated and deep VLT images taken as part of the original EDisCS program.
+The WFI data were taken under nonphotometric conditions and therefore are poorly calibrated.
+We adjusted the photometric zero-points (ZPs) for the $VRI$ data using well-calibrated and deep VLT images taken as part of the original EDisCS program.
 To determine the ZPs, we first cross-correlate stars from the WFI images with those from the VLT using a $0\farcs5$ matching threshold, resulting in $\sim20$--$100$ matches per field.
-We compare the non-extinction-corrected VLT magnitudes of these matches with their counts in $3\arcsec$-radius apertures on the WFI images, and use linear regression to calculate color terms ($a_{\rm \lambda}$) of the following form for each of the bands:
+We compare the non-extinction-corrected VLT magnitudes of these matches with their counts in $3\arcsec$-radius apertures on the WFI images and use linear regression to calculate color terms ($a_{\rm \lambda}$) of the following form for each of the bands: